Meet the Team

 Through their passion and experience within the sector, Chris and Rick successfully created 360 sports education in July 2015.

 Adam Weech - Sports Education

-Adam has over 10 years of experience of teaching and delivering Physical Education to teachers and children across a variety of different activities.
-He works with Meadowbrook’s children at both the Pre-Primary and Primary Departments.
+Adam has over 12 years of experience of teaching and delivering Physical Education to teachers and children across a variety of different activities.
+Adam also delivers our after school sports clubs to the children.

 Adam has built strong relationships with children, parents and schools through his passion for developing Physical Education.

 Rick has over 14 years of experience teaching Physical Education activities to children in the Primary sector.